-SaaStr also consists of over 1,000 additional posts and answers on Quora, where Jason M. Lemkin is consistently one of the Top 3 most popular authors (and has twice been named a Top Writer).
-If you want me a lot more SaaStr content, also view us on Quora.
+SaaStr also consists of over 1,200 additional posts and answers on Quora, where Jason M. Lemkin is consistently one of the Top 3 most popular authors (and has been named a Top Writer three times).
+If you want a lot more SaaStr content, also view us on Quora.

 We also hold the SaaStr Annual every year (the first in February ’15 drew over 2,000 SaaS founders and execs, and we plan on 5,000 for ’16), as well as SaaStr Social meet-ups every 4-6 months that draw hundreds of SaaS entrepreneurs together to talk all things recurring revenue:

-- SaaStr New York Social: “Why You Need a Great VP Product“
+- New York Social: “Why You Need a Great VP Product“

 - SaaS Spring Soiree: “How to Hire a Great VP Marketing with Marketo, EchoSign, Insightly“